The Hollywood Reporter: Alan Cumming in SHAO

 Cumming's acknowledgment that his The Traitors costumes create "androgynous fusion" and represent "being a nonbinary person a lot of the time" positions his fashion choices within broader conversations about representation and visibility.
 His hope that this "helps the conversation in America right now" reveals understanding of how clothing choices can function as political statements in contexts far removed from traditional activist spaces.

-The SHAO NY gold lamé suit participates in this dynamic through its refusal to conform to traditional menswear categories.
+The SHAO gold lamé suit participates in this dynamic through its refusal to conform to traditional menswear categories.
 The garment's construction allows for multiple interpretations and styling approaches, supporting what the brand describes as "genderless tailoring" philosophy.
 In Cumming's case, this flexibility enables expression of complex identity that resists simple categorization.

 Cumming's comfort with this kind of boundary-crossing reflects decades of experience navigating entertainment industry spaces where conventional masculine presentation often gets rewarded while more fluid expressions face skepticism.
 His success with The Traitors demonstrates how authenticity can create broader appeal than traditional demographic targeting strategies might suggest.